Synergistic Bleeding Region and Point Detection in Laparoscopic Surgical Videos: Dataset

 \subsection{Data Annotation}

 To ensure the annotation quality of~\ourdata, the invited hepatobiliary surgeons meticulously annotate and review each video clip.
 During the labeling process, the surgeon uses both static frames and dynamic video sequences to label bleeding regions and bleeding point coordinates for each frame.
 Annotation is guided by the following principles: 1) For bleeding regions, pooled blood and inactive sparse bloodstains are not annotated.
 2) For bleeding points, if the bleeding point is not obscured by tissue or instruments, its coordinates are labeled; if coordinates are difficult to confirm, refer to surrounding anatomy or previous frames to label it.
 To ensure annotation consistency, we adopt the cross-validation strategy: each clip is initially annotated by four surgeons, followed by a review and refinement process conducted by two additional surgeons. \figref{dataExamples}~presents examples of annotations for various bleeding situations.
-We also provide the analysis of inter-annotator agreement in \emph{Supp.
-H}.
-More statistics and data exhibitions can refer to \emph{Supp.
-B}.